| [ << ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 sum (x @ exp (-2*i*pi*(k-N/2)*((1:N)-1)/N)) |

-N is odd, then element k is equal to
+is odd, then element k

 sum (x @ exp (-2*i*pi*(k-(N+1)/2)*((1:N)-1)/N)) |